 - STEP 6 - Accept Your Aid Offers

 - We will notify you via email when you have been offered financial aid.
-Accept or decline your financial aid award(s) at myUH self-service account.
+Accept or decline your financial aid offer(s) at myUH self-service account.

 University of Houston strives to make the Financial Aid process as straightforward as possible, but some students have unique situations that they need help with.
 Browse this list of links to learn more about the financial aid application process.